lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 Usually, the Lido DAO recognizes the bridged wstETH endpoints if the specific set of security and design recommendations are followed.
 These recommendations are set out in the [Recommendations](#recommendations) section in paragraphs **R-1..R-8**.
 The rest of the recommendations (**R-9...**) are also important and foster the recognition's likelihood.

-If the recommendations **R-1...R-4** are followed, the token may have a chance of being acknowledged by NEC as following the security and future-proofing baseline.
+If the recommendations **R-1...R-4** are followed, the token may have a chance of being formally recognized by NEC as following the security and future-proofing baseline.

-If any of **R-1...R-4** isn’t followed, there can be less likelihood of the Lido DAO’s recognition or the NEC's acknowledgment.
+If any of **R-1...R-4** isn’t followed, there can be less likelihood of the NEC recognition.

 ## General scenario towards the Lido DAO recognition